Canon 6D vs Olympus E-M5 II

 Review summary: Canon 6D vs Olympus E-M5 II

 So how do things add up?
 Is there a clear favorite between the Canon 6D and the Olympus E-M5 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D: